-This is not (well, not really) a plug for my recent novel, The Exhibitionists (find that by clicking the All About Russell James link on the right) but among the artists included in the story are Holman Hunt, Benjamin Haydon and JMW Turner.
+This is not a plug for my novel, The Exhibitionists (well, not really) but among the artists included in the story are Holman Hunt, Benjamin Haydon and JMW Turner.
 They are gold-dust for the novelist.

 William Holman Hunt, most famous perhaps for his religious picture, The Light of the World, was a large and powerful man, a workaholic, obsessive, dogmatic and flummoxed by love.
 His first known affair (which may have been no more than an affair of the heart; certainly it was brief) was with Emma Watkins, the model for the temptress in The Hireling Shepherd, but his long-lasting, hopelessly fraught and misguided romance was with the urchin model Annie Miller, shared in every sense with the other Pre-Raphaelite artists.